xrrocha/spellbound/README.md

 The first approach (which we refer to as [Norvig](https://en.wikipedia.org/wiki/Peter_Norvig)'s approach) identifies top four typo-inducing mistakes (deletes, transposes, replaces and inserts).
-The intuition here is that such edit operations are _commutative_ so that, when applied to a typo, they can reconstitute one or more valid dictionary words.
+The intuition here is that such edit operations are _commutative_ so that, when applied to a typo, they can reconstitute one or more valid dictionary words (for instance, a _delete_ can be compensated by an _insert_ and viceversa).
 This approach is illustrated in [Norvig's Python script](http://norvig.com/spell-correct.html).
 The algorithm is simple and performant but occasionally misses sensible corrections.
 <br style="clear: both">
 <br style="clear: both">